 Most Chase credit card designs are a default theme given to every customer who’s approved.
 There’s no way to customize them, but some Chase cards are very eye-catching anyway.
 The Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® card are made of metal, for instance.
 Chase cards that are co-branded with travel providers or other businesses also have that company’s logo on them.

-You can only customize two credit cards issued by Chase: the Disney Rewards Credit Card and the Disney Premier Credit Card.
-There are 11 Disney and Star Wars Chase credit card designs to choose from, including Darth Vader, Mickey & Pals, Tinkerbell and Chewbacca.
+There are only a couple of Chase co-branded credit cards that offer several designs to choose from.
 You can choose your design when applying or when requesting a free replacement card.
-You can change designs as often as you’d like by making the request online or calling Chase customer service at (800) 300-8575.
+You can change designs as often as you’d like by making the request online or by calling Chase customer service at (800) 300-8575.

 Getting a replacement credit card from Chase takes 3-5 business days, in most cases.
 But, again, you can ask for free expedited delivery and get your card in 1-2 business days.

 New Credit Card: 7-10 business days after approval (1-2 business days expedited for free).